symfony/symfony-docs/components/lock.rst

 .. caution::

-    The locked resouce name is indexed in the ``_id`` field of the lock collection.
-    An indexed field's value in MongoDB can be a maximum of 1024 bytes in length inclusive of structural overhead.
+    The locked resource name is indexed in the ``_id`` field of the lock collection.
+Beware that in MongoDB an indexed field's value can be `a maximum of 1024 bytes in length`_ inclusive of structural overhead.

-For more details see: https://docs.mongodb.com/manual/reference/limits/#Index-Key-Limit

 A TTL index MUST BE used on MongoDB 2.2+ to automatically clean up expired locks.
 Such an index can be created manually:

 .. code-block:: javascript